-Jeffrey Ostler is Beekman Professor of Northwest and Pacific History.
+Jeffrey Ostler was Beekman Professor of Northwest and Pacific History and became Professor Emeritus in June 2021.
 He specializes in the history of the American West, with a particular focus on American Indian history.

 Prairie Populism: The Fate of Agrarian Radicalism in Kansas, Nebraska, and Iowa, 1880-1892 (University Press of Kansas, 1993)